kongo02/kongo02/README.md

-- 👋 Hi, I’m Kongo Shapi Bokanga known as Javon Skull
+- 👋 Hi, I’m Kongo Bokanga known as Javon Skull
 - 👀 I’m interested in Python Programming and Web Applications
 - 🌱 I’m currently building apps with Python, Django and Vue Js
 - 💞️ I’m looking to collaborate on Python, Django, Vue, and React